carolinagles/data_science_projects/README.md

-# Store One - Data Cleaning and Analysis in E-commerce
+# Store One - Python I

 This project focuses on analyzing and cleaning data collected by the e-commerce store **Store One**.
 Key Python concepts, including data types, loops, lists, and string formatting, are applied to transform and prepare the dataset for future analysis.